blog detail

 LeafFilter professional cleaning out a home's gutter preparing for gutter guards

-When it comes to cleaning out your gutters from the ground it’s always better, more efficient and safer to hire a professional gutter cleaning service.
-Professional gutter cleaning companies have the proper equipment and training to access hard-to-reach gutter systems safely.
+When it comes to cleaning out your gutters from ground level, it’s always better, more efficient, and safer to hire a professional gutter cleaning service.
+A professional gutter cleaner has the proper equipment and training to access hard-to-reach gutter systems safely.
 Expect to pay around $162 on average for this service.

 Also, never climb on your roof to clean out your gutters.
-It’s not worth the risk.
+It’s not worth the risk or hassle.

 If you have an asphalt shingle roof, the tread on your shoes can loosen shingle grit, weakening your shingles.
 Professional gutter cleaning companies wear specially designed roofing shoes that won’t cause damage if they need to step or stand on your roof to clean out your gutters.